ArinW/SLE-Project/Task2/Readme.md

 <p align="justify">The objective of this project is to teach a robotic cart to balance an inverted pendulum by moving the cart along a linear axis.
 The agent in this case the cart, will have to be able to understand through the acquired experience the combinations of actions to be performed depending on the state of the pendulum to keep the pole in its unstable equilibrium position.

-The objective being to achieve [this type of behavior.](https://www.youtube.com/watch?v=Lt-KLtkDlh8)

-This will be achieved using a reinforcement learning algorithm.</p>

 <a id='agent'></a>
 ### The agent
 <p align="justify">The goal of the agent, or more specifically of the algorithm that governs his behavior, is to maximize the value of the rewards obtained.
 To do so, it records a weighted average of the rewards obtained according to the actions At taken in the environment at the state St.